core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 Before the keying material has expired, the server can send a multicast response with response code 5.03 (Service Unavailable) to the observing clients, protected with the current keying material.
 In particular, this is an informative response (see {{ssec-server-side-informative}}) and contains the abovementioned parameters for the next group keying material to be used.
 Alternatively, the server can simply cancel the group observation (see {{ssec-server-side-cancellation}}), which results in the eventual re-registration of the clients that are still interested in the group observation.

-Applications requiring backward security and forward security are REQUIRED to use an actual group joining process (usually through a dedicated Group Manager), e.g. the ACE joining procedure defined in {{I-D.ietf-ace-key-groupcomm-oscore}}.
+Applications requiring backward security and forward security are REQUIRED to use an actual group joining process (usually through a dedicated Group Manager), e.g., the ACE joining procedure defined in {{I-D.ietf-ace-key-groupcomm-oscore}}.
 The server can facilitate the clients by providing them information about the OSCORE group to join, as described in {{sec-inf-response}}.

 # Phantom Request as Deterministic Request {#deterministic-phantom-Request}